 Hanna E. Morris

-Hanna E. Morris's research deciphers the historical roots of contemporary climate discourse and images and determines how these representations shape responses to the threats of climate change.
-Morris’s dissertation specifically focuses on the post-2016 “total crisis” United States media landscape — a landscape in which journalists are struggling to respond to and maintain legitimacy amidst the rising anti-democratic sentiments of an increasingly authoritarian government.
-Through historically-contextualized critical discourse analyses of contemporary media texts and images, Morris finds that all-encompassing, apocalyptic imaginaries of the climate crisis proliferate, while only certain responses are elevated and certain discourses of dissent are recognized.
+Hanna E. Morris’s research deciphers the historical and cultural roots of contemporary climate discourse and images and determines how these representations shape responses to the threats of climate change.
 Morris’s research has been recognized by several Top Paper awards from the International Communication Association and the Association for Environmental Studies and Sciences as well as the New Directions for Climate Communication Research Award.

 Morris is an Appointed Member on the Board of Directors for the International Environmental Communication Association (IECA), Elected Student & Early Career Representative for the Visual Communication Studies Division of the International Communication Association (ICA), and a member of the Social Challenges of Climate Change Doctoral Working Group at New York University’s Institute for Public Knowledge (IPK).
 She is also a member of the newly created Climate Social Science Network (CSSN) headquartered at Brown University and the co-chair of the Critical Studies of Climate Media, Discourse, and Power Working Group.

 - MSc., London School of Economics and Political Science, 2016

 - M.A., University of Pennsylvania, 2018